GolnooshBabaei/safeaipackage/README.md

 ### check_robustness

-This module includes two functions to measure robustness of the model towards the perturbations applied to the variables.
-In particular, using the functions available in check_robustness module, it is possible to calculate __Rank Graduation Robustness (RGR)__ metric which is base on RGA.
+This module includes a function to measure robustness of the model towards the perturbations applied to the variables.
+In particular, using the function available in check_robustness module, it is possible to calculate __Rank Graduation Robustness (RGR)__ metric which is base on RGA.

 __Functions:__

-1. compute_single_variable_rgr(xtest, yhat, model, variables, perturbation_percentage= 0.05)
+compute_rgr_values(xtest, yhat, model, variables, perturbation_percentage= 0.05)

 This function calculates RGR for each single considered variable.
 In other words, this function compares ranks of the predicted values by the model including the original values of the variables with the ranks of the predicted values by the model including the selected perturbed variable.
 When RGR is equal to 1, it shows that the model is completely robust to the variable perturbations.When RGR is equal to 0, model is not robust.